 Bupropion and mirtazapine are oral medications often recommended as a first-line treatment for depressive disorders.

 Your clinician will work with you to determine what treatment options may be the most beneficial in reducing your symptoms.
 However, antidepressants are not a one-size-fits-all solution.
 About 30-50% of patients with major depressive disorder do not respond to their first antidepressant trial.
 Additionally, up to 33% of patients do not show significant improvement despite trying several medications.

 Gene mutations may affect the likelihood of medication response and tolerability or how the body processes certain medications.
-Genetic testing for psychiatric medications can give your healthcare provider further information to use in their decision making process when selecting medications.
+Genetic testing for antidepressants can give your healthcare provider further information to use in their decision making process when selecting psychiatric medications.